Bengal: Football fans go into frenzy as Argentina lifts World Cup | Sports-Games

 - India

-Supporters of Argentina in Kolkata and other parts of West Bengal erupted in joy as the South American country emerged the FIFA World Cup champions in a cliffhanger on Sunday.
+Supporters of Argentina in Kolkata and other parts of West Bengal erupted in joy as the South American country emerged the FIFA World Cup champions in a cliffhanger.

 Jubilant supporters burst crackers and made rounds of their localities in their favourite team's blue and white colours with Argentina's national flag fluttering from their hands.